With a charming old town and historical treasures, it’s no wonder that Heidelberg is a popular destination to visit in Germany.

 If you’re looking for a family-friendly place to visit in Heidelberg, head to Heidelberg Zoo.

 Founded in 1933 and opened in 1934, Heidelberg zoo is home to a variety of animals.
-The zoo is clean, well maintained, and has plenty of things to do.
+The zoo is clean, well maintained, and has many things to do.

-The zoo is mid-size and easy to navigate around to see everything it has to offer.
+The zoo is mid-size and easy to navigate to see everything it has to offer.

 You can find play areas for children scattered around the park and many places to grab drinks and snacks.